pkhuong/pkhuong.github.io/source/_posts/2013-12-19-so-you-want-to-write-an-lp-solver.markdown

 AGG is more interesting, at 163x489 and 2541 nz; that one took 156 iterations and 80 seconds (130% CPU, thanks to Apple's parallel BLAS).
-Finally, FIT1D is challenging, at 1026x25 and 14430 nz; that one took 100 seconds and the final objective value was off .5%.
+Finally, FIT1D is challenging, at 1026x25 and 14430 nz; that one took 100 seconds and the final objective value was off by .5%.

 All these instances are solved in a fraction of a second by state-of-the-art solvers.
 The next steps will get us closer to a